Dih5/ErrorPlot/README.md

 Get["https://raw.githubusercontent.com/dih5/ErrorPlot/master/BootstrapInstall.m"]
 ```

-This method uses [MathematicaBootstrapInstaller](https://github.com/jkuczm/MathematicaBootstrapInstaller) and will also install
+This method uses [MathematicaBootstrapInstaller](https://github.com/jkuczm/MathematicaBootstrapInstaller) and will also install the
 [ProjectInstaller](https://github.com/lshifr/ProjectInstaller) package if you don't have it already installed.

 To load the ErrorPlot package evaluate: ``Needs["ErrorPlot`"]``.